max-ng/recurser/README.md

 ## Online demos
-Reduce the VRAM usage of GPT2-XL by 25%, so that we can run GPT2-XL with Pytorch in a colab or with our gpu.
+Reduce the VRAM usage of GPT2-XL by 25%, so that we can run GPT2-XL with Pytorch on the colab or with our gpu.

 [[Colab]](https://colab.research.google.com/drive/1UHlRvaSnAZz6T8H_Nj_BhDqMtSBCMlYT?usp=sharing)